stefcameron/rtvjs/README.md

-# rtvjs
+# RTV.js

-Runtime Verification JavaScript Library
+Runtime Verification Library for browsers and Node.js.

+The official repository is hosted at GitLab: https://gitlab.com/stefcameron/rtvjs